-Our time started with Emily and her ladies at the Blown Away hair and makeup salon in South Bend, Indiana.
-I can never overstate the importance of getting ready time for our films and we were fortunate to have plenty of that thanks to Emily’s mother who was so helpful with the wedding plans.
-It’s true what they say you know mother knows best!
-There was a great vibe that morning as the ladies got prepped and pretty.
-Those moments are important as getting ready is when the wedding experience really starts to kick in for the bride.
-She can physically see her transformation beginning and the excitement becomes palpable.
-I’ve often filmed brides prepping with just a friend or two but it’s especially fun when a bride’s full squad is there to support her!
-In addition to being fun it helps ease tension by bringing normalcy to the days events..
+Our time started with Emily and her ladies at the Blown Away hair and makeup salon in South Bend.
+It was here they prepped for wedding day success.
+I can never overstate the importance of getting ready time for your wedding filmmaker and photographer.
+Bottom line not only is it the most artistic opportunity for your filmmaking.
+It’s also when the wedding day starts becoming real for the bride.
+She can physically see the transformation beginning and the excitement becomes palpable.
+There was a great vibe that morning as the ladies got their pretty on.
+I’ve often filmed brides prepping with just a friend but it’s especially fun when a bride’s full squad is there to support her.
+In addition to being fun having more support helps ease tension by bringing normalcy to the days events.

-Evan at the same time was getting ready and hanging with his groomsmen while waiting for the days events to begin.
+Evan was getting ready and hanging with his groomsmen while waiting for the days events to begin.
 With the guys it’s always less about appearance and more about jokes and camaraderie.
-The camaraderie was awesome and seemed to keep Evan chill.
+The camaraderie was awesome and seemed to keep Evan calm.
 He was relaxed and enjoying his last moments of singleness, giving gifts to his groomsmen, writing a letter to Emily and suiting up for the day.
-Some of his closest confidants were there for him as they had been through the years.
-As a bride and groom you want those you trust and are comfortable with there at this crucial point of the day.
+Some of his closest confidants were there for him as I’m sure they had been through the years.
+As a groom of course you want friends you trust there at this crucial point of the day.

 Our best to the new Mr and Mrs!
-May you have many years of wedded success together.
+May you have many years of post wedding day success together.

-Lexi chose a lovely earth tone color palette of navy, cinnamon, orange and gold accented with their floral that suited the venue and season.
-The bridesmaids dresses were cinnamon orange which was a hard color to describe but looked amazing!
-Although they hosted their wedding ceremony off site at St. Puis X Catholic Church they did their wedding prep at St. Joe Farm in an adjacent structure designated for a bride/groom suite.
-After the ceremony we returned directly to the farm for their wedding pictures and reception celebration.
+Lexi chose a lovely earth tone color palette of navy, cinnamon, orange and gold.
+This accented with their floral selections suited the venue and season well.
+The bridesmaids dresses were cinnamon orange which was a cool fall color.
+Lexi & Brock along with their wedding party did their wedding preparations at St. Joe Farm in an adjacent structure designated for a bride/groom suite.
+They hosted their wedding ceremony off site at St. Puis X Catholic Church.
+After the ceremony we returned to the farm for the cocktail hour, wedding photo and video candid session and the reception celebration.

 Cake Macri’s Italian Bakery Catering Navarre Catering Hair Kellie Mullins Brides Dress Something Blue Bridal Makeup Four Lady Events Photography Katie Whitcomb Photography Brides Shoes Nina Shoes Florist Poppies by Polly Brides Jewelry Simply Yours Bridal